Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-api-version-latest" %} call the latest supported service API version by default.
 Typically this will be the API version from which the client library was generated.

-{% include requirement/MUST id="rust-client-api-version-override" %} allow the consumer to explicitly select a supported service API version when instantiating the service client.
+{% include requirement/MUST id="rust-client-api-version-override" %} allow the consumer to explicitly set a service API version when instantiating the service client.

 ##### Mocking {#rust-client-mocking}